JonnyBro/beatrun/README.md

 - In-game configuration menu in the Tools menu under **Beatrun**.
 All settings can be modified here.
 - Localization support in **7 languages**.
 - Enhanced Build Mode: spawn props from the Spawn Menu, and they will save in your course.
+- Random weapon loadouts from MW Base, ARC9, ARCCW and TFA.
+Or create your own in [!Helpers.lua](./gamemodes/beatrun/gamemode/sh/!Helpers.lua#L7)!
 - Various new abilities:
   - **Roll after ziplines:** Press `+duck` (CTRL by default).
   - **Dismount ladders:** Press `+duck` (CTRL by default).